By David Morrill

 Santiago’s finished guitars, many of them hanging from the rafters of the shop veranda, sell for $100 to $800, depending on materials and special features, prices typical for the area.

 Ask any craftsman what determines a guitar’s sound quality and he will tell you it’s the wood.
 “It all begins with the wood and how the wood is prepared,” says Alejandro Quichimbo, whose shop is on the main highway, just north of San Bartolomé.
 “If you do not use the right materials, the guitar does not produce a good sound.”

-Although there is a difference of opinion in terms of the best materials, some makers, for instance, say that chonta works as well as ebony, but all agree that dryness is essential.
+Although there is a difference of opinion in terms of the best materials; some makers insist that chonta works as well as ebony but all agree that the dryness of the wood is essential.
 Some guitar wood is even taken from rafters of old houses that have been demolished and all guitar makers have piles of wood drying around their shops.
-“It can take two or three years before some wood is ready to use,” says Quichimbo.
+“It can take two or three years before some wood is ready to use,” says Quichimbo, who leaves old boards next to a wood-burning stove.
 He adds, “And you have to be careful how you work with the grain.
 This is very important for the sound.”

-According to Juan Uyaguari, who left San Bartolomé for Cuenca 20 years ago, where a guitar is used can also be an important factor in production.
+According to Juan Uyaguari, who left San Bartolomé for Cuenca 20 years ago, where a guitar ends up is an important production factor.
 For custom-made guitars, Uyaguari will ask the buyer where he or she lives.
 “I use different woods and different processes depending on whether the guitar will be in a dry climate, like a desert, or in a humid place.”